CarlTimms/Data-Vault-Example-Northwind/README.md

 ### Notes

-- Basic documentation covering the data models, standards, conventions, etc. can be located in the Documentation directory
+- Basic documentation covering the data models, chosen conventions, etc. can be located in the Documentation directory
-- This project does not cover the creation of the meta/metrics/error marts at this stage.
+- This project does not cover the creation of the meta, metrics, or error marts at this stage.
 Refer to Dan Linstedt's book 'Building a Scalable Data Warehouse with Data Vault 2.0' for the necessary details
 - Any attempt at building a production Data Vault 2.0 data warehouse should be preceded by taking the CDVP2 course offered by [Data Vault Alliance](https://datavaultalliance.com/) and their authorised training partners